redis/redis-doc/topics/protocol.md

 RESP Errors
 ---

 RESP has a specific data type for errors.
-Actually errors are excatly like RESP Simple Strings, but the first character is a minus '-' character instead of a plus.
+Actually errors are exactly like RESP Simple Strings, but the first character is a minus '-' character instead of a plus.
 The real difference between Simple Strings and Errors in RESP is that errors are treated by clients as exceptions, and the string that composes